ShMazumder/codespaces-xampp/readme.md

    The `depends_on` configuration ensures that the XAMPP container waits for the MySQL container to be ready before it starts.

 4. **Retry connection logic in PHP:**
    If MySQL takes longer to start, you might want to retry the connection in your PHP code.
-Example code is provided above.

 ### **Access Permissions Issue**